-The windows throughout are of a uPVC double glazed type.
-The front and communal access doors are in timber.
+The windows throughout are of a timber framed single glazed sash and case type with the exception of the front bedroom which is of a double glazed variety.
+The front and rear access doors are in timber.

 External decorations

 Visually inspected.